Property Tax Appeal for Townhomes and Rowhomes: Finding the Right Comparables

 Frequently Asked Questions

 Townhome assessments should be compared to other townhome sales, not detached single-family homes.
 Find 3-5 townhome sales in your development or nearby communities.
-Account for unit position (end vs.
+Account for unit position, floor count, garage type, and HOA fees.

 Why Townhome Comparables Must Be Townhomes?